drewvilla1/Andrew-Kuruvilla-A.I.-at-the-Edge-and-IIOT/README.md

 **Reflection:** Technical debugging (asyncio loops, port conflicts, library versions) is just as important a skill as understanding the protocols themselves — you can't deploy what you can't troubleshoot.

 ---

+### Assignment 06 — Presentation: IIoT Time Series Forecasting Findings & Recommendations
+**Problem:** Summarize the findings and recommendations from Lab 06's time-series forecasting project in a presentation format for a technical audience.
+**Approach:** Built a 10-slide presentation covering the full pipeline — dataset overview (97K+ records), preprocessing steps, SeasonalNaive model selection and rationale, performance metrics, cross-validation strategy, VAE architecture and purpose, augmented results, and key insights.
+**Results:** Clearly communicated that the SeasonalNaive baseline (MAE = 4.65, RMSE = 5.73)
+outperformed the VAE-augmented model (MAE = 5.22, RMSE = 6.18 — a 12% increase in
+error), with the root cause identified as the synthetic sequences failing to capture true temperature dynamics.
+**Reflection:** Translating technical results into a clear presentation forced me to articulate *why* something failed, not just *that* it failed.
+The recommendation to explore LSTMs, Transformers, and GAN-based generators came directly from understanding the VAE's specific weaknesses in this context.

+---